Hieronymvs/ArcadeFilter/README.md

 # ArcadeFilter (work in progress)
+Processing (Java)

-filters and transforms a color palette of an image to 80s arcade style screen overlay
+Filters and transforms a color palette of an image to 80s arcade style screen overlay

 credits: